254jack/FlutterCalculator/README.md

   2.Extract the downloaded zip file.

-  3.Open your terminal/cmdline and make sure you on the path that contains your downloaded files. #both (either you cloned or       downloaded).
+  3.Open your terminal/cmdline and make sure you on the path that contains your downloaded files. #both (either you cloned the repo or downloaded).

   4.Run The following Commands.